juan-pineda/Tesis_5_AGN_fitter/README.md

   * Generate a catalogue of parameters for each physical model in each of the three emission processes studied from the results obtained when applying AGNfitter to the data set.

+  * Evaluate the set of models leading to the best fit of the spectral energy distribution of the data set and its physical implications.

 # Associated repositories